 Helping Grieving Heart Heal

-Our Helping Grieving Hearts Heal program was designed to provide services that support individuals as they grieve.
+This program is designed to provide services that support individuals around dying, death and grieving.
 In conjunction with Koch Funeral Home, this program is offered by Jackie Naginey Hook, M.A., a certified spiritual director, celebrant, and end-of-life doula.

 What is an end-of-life doula?

 An end-of-life doula is a companion to a dying person and their loved ones.
-This work is about bringing deep meaning and sacredness to dying.
-This is done through: encouraging life review and legacy work; creating a plan for the final days; offering respite for the primary caregivers; providing opportunities for processing some of the experiences; and, supporting the early grief journey.
+Jackie’s work is about bringing deep meaning and sacredness to dying.
+This is done through: encouraging life review and legacy work; creating a plan for the final days; providing opportunities for processing some of the experiences; and, supporting the early grief journey.

 4-3-2-1-!
 On Hope, Healing and Wholeness